Rayc940/ece5160-fast-robot/lab5/lab.md

 }
 ```

-After the run finished, GET_PID_DATA was called to get data over BLE.
-The Artemis first sent a header containing the number of samples, then streamed each saved data line back over BLE.
+After the run finished, GET_PID_DATA was called to get data.
+Artemis first sent a header containing the number of samples, then sent each saved data.

 ```cpp
 case GET_PID_DATA: